Henry Augustus Rowland

 Henry Augustus Rowland (November 27, 1848 – April 16, 1901) was an American physicist and Johns Hopkins educator.
 Between 1899 and 1901 he served as the first president of the American Physical Society.
 He is remembered for the high quality of the diffraction gratings he made and for the work he did with them on the solar spectrum.

 Early life, family and education

 Rowland was born in Honesdale, Pennsylvania, where his father Henry Augustus Rowland was a Presbyterian pastor.
+His mother, Harriette Heyer, the daughter of a wealthy New York merchant, was of Knickerbocker descent.
 From an early age, the younger Rowland exhibited marked scientific tastes and spent his spare time in electrical and chemical experiments.

 He graduated from Rensselaer Polytechnic Institute in Troy, New York in 1870.

 Career

 After college, Rowland worked for the Western New York railway, but he did not like the work.
 He became an instructor in natural science at the University of Wooster in Wooster, Ohio.
 He resigned in order to return to Troy as assistant professor of physics at Rensselaer.

 Rowland was considered one of the most brilliant American scientists of his day.
 However, initially his merits were not perceived in his own country.
 He was unable to secure the publication of many of his early scientific papers; but James Clerk Maxwell at once saw their excellence, and had them printed in Philosophical Magazine.
 When the managers of Johns Hopkins University in Baltimore, Maryland, asked advice in Europe as to whom they should make their professor of physics, Rowland was overwhelmingly recommended as the best choice.
 In 1876, he became the first occupant of the chair of physics at Johns Hopkins University, a position which he retained until his death in Baltimore on April 16, 1901.

 In the interval between his selection to Johns Hopkins and the assumption of his duties there, he studied physics under Hermann von Helmholtz in Berlin (1875–76), and carried out a well-known research on the effect of an electrically charged body in motion, showing it to give rise to a magnetic field.